DimaUClab/StELa_Input_Files/md_input_files/README.md

 Force Field: AMBER99SB-ILDN

 Solvent: TIP3P water - Neutralized with NaCl

-# BOX SIZE, No. atoms, water, cofactors
+Solvation and processing resulted in a dodecahedral box with box vector (12.25242  12.25242   8.66377).
+System contained 128434 atoms (42495 water molecules).

 Minimized: steepest descent algorithm 50,000 steps w/ Verlet cutoff scheme

-# TEMPERATURE SETTING?
-NVT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps
+NVT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps to 300K

-# ISOTROPIC?
-NPT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps with Parrinello-Rahman pressure coupling
+NPT: leapfrog integrator, verlet cutoff scheme & velocity-rescaling thermostat for 500ps with isotropic Parrinello-Rahman pressure coupling to 1 bar

 Coulombic interactions were treated with with PME algorithm while non-bonded interactions used the Verlet cutoff scheme

 Random seeds are generated with GROMACS and listed from the .log files below:

 *SEED NUMBERS*:
-# COBYS SEEDS
+-20976663, 2146729359, -365448193, -537208065

 ### Katanin (Monomer & Trimer